xplpc/xplpc/docs/c.md

     cmake -S . -B build/c-static -DXPLPC_TARGET=c-static -DXPLPC_ADD_CUSTOM_DATA=ON
     cmake --build build/c-static

+Obs: A shared version can also be built by simply replacing "c-static" with "c-shared".

 ## How to build the C sample

 Execute on terminal: